resvendsen/mapproject/README.md

 # Installation

+* At command prompt create a directory in which to store the app.
-* Load the application files into the directory of your choice.
+* cd to the directory you just created
+* At command prompt: `git clone https://github.com/resvendsen/mapproject.git`
 * npm is required, so install it if you don't already have it.
 See npmjs.com.
 * cd to the directory you installed the application in
 * Enter each of the following commands at the command prompt.
 (Also use npm to install any dependencies requested as you execute the below listed installs.)
-  - npm install --save react
+  - `npm install --save react`
-  - npm install --save react-google-maps
+  - `npm install --save react-google-maps`
-  - npm install --save react-dom
+  - `npm install --save react-dom`
-  - npm install --save prop-types
+  - `npm install --save prop-types`
-  - npm install --save semantic-ui-react
+  - `npm install --save semantic-ui-react`

 # Use